VirgileHenry/nerf/README.md

 ```

 Here, simply create an app, put the counter as the root, and start it.
 You can see I added a center for convenience.

-### Going further

-As shown, my main idea behind Nerf is that widgets own their data.
-As this is in early development, this is still experimental and might be too limiting to be practical.
-However, I think this is a good way to go, and I will try to make it work.

-If you want to try it out and encounter any issues, or have any questions / remarks, please let me know !